TUM-Dev/campus_flutter/README.md

 # Tum Campus App - An Unofficial Guide Through University Life

-The TUM Campus App (TCA) is an open source project, developed by volunteers and [available on the App Store](https://itunes.apple.com/app/id1217412716), [on the Play Store]() and as a [web app](https://tum-dev.github.io/Campus-Flutter/).
+The TUM Campus App (TCA) is an open source project, developed by volunteers.
+This repository is dedicated to the development and transition to Flutter and currently in Beta. <!-- and [available on the App Store](https://itunes.apple.com/app/id1217412716), [on the Play Store]() and as a [web app](https://tum-dev.github.io/Campus-Flutter/). -->

-It mostly targets phones, but can also be used on tablets and in your browser.
+The application mostly targets phones, but can also be used on tablets, Macs and in your browser.
+We currently support iOS, iPadOS, macOS and Android.

 ## Features